watem-sedem/watem-sedem/docs/choices.rst

 Simple
 ######

-When the option 'Simple' is enabled, only WaTEM-SEDEM is used and the CN-model is disabled.
+When the option 'Simple' is enabled, only WaTEM/SEDEM is used and the CN-model is disabled.
 By disabling Simple, you will use the complete CN-WS model.

 The user has to provide following minimal input if this option is enabled: